busterswt/busterswt.github.io/_posts/2018-01-27-lisa-xprofile.markdown

 <div class="side-by-side">
     <div class="toleft">
         <p>The hardware itself is impressive, and is assembled by hand by the owner of VintageMicros, John Woodall.
-John is the exclusive distributer for the X/ProFile, and takes great pride in his work.
+John is the exclusive distributor for the X/ProFile, and takes great pride in his work.
 The X/Profile can be installed inside the Lisa unit for a seamless look, or it can be installed in an external ProFile case with a power regulator that is available for an additional cost. </p>
     </div>

     <div class="toright">